fatjond0413/CYOA/readme.md

 # After a long sleep you wake up.
 ---

-### Your dad comes in and he looks like a whole different person then your regular dad does.
+### Your dad comes in and you notice that he looks like a whole lot different then your regular dad does, and you are very confused.

 ### What do you do?